swaroopg92/penpa-edit/README.md

 * Candidates: Candidate numbers for Latin Square such as Sudoku.
 Compatible with 1-9. onoff input.
 * Corners: Small characters at the four corners.
 (Kakuro, Hairyrin etc.)
 * Sides: Small characters at the middle of the four sides.
 (Compass etc.)
-* Tapa: Characters for Tapa.
+* Tapa/Quad: Characters for Tapa.
 Up to 4 characters.
+For Sudoku grids it can be used for Quadruple clues (To activate - set the style to any with background circle, draw on edges: ON, and place the clue on the corners of the grid)
 * Arrow: Characters with arrows.
 Click and hold the mouse and move in the direction of the arrow to draw the arrow.
 (Yajilin, Castle Wall etc.)
 * Long: Long sentence.
 It is possible to create a list such as seekers.
 * Killer: Small characters at the top left corner.
 (Killer Sudou)